r2rro/webapp-car-classification-2023/README.md

 ## Future Work

-Looking ahead, I plan to enhance the performance of the model using two methods:
+Looking ahead, I plan to enhance the performance of the model using three methods:
 1. More Data: Increasing the size of the dataset with more image variations helps the model generalize better to different instances of the same class.
 2. Hierarchical labeling: Organizing the classes into a hierarchical structure.
 Each class in the hierarchy represents a more specific subset of a more general class.
 For example, a general class of car make with subclasses of car models.
 3. Model Ensembling: Implementing soft voting by combining predictions from multiple models can enhance the overall accuracy and robustness of the classification system.